luigiplr/photon-media/README.md

 [![license](https://img.shields.io/badge/license-GPLv3-brightgreen.svg)](LICENSE)

 ### What is Photon Media?

-Photon media was designed to be able to parse any local video files and supported urls<br>
+Photon media was designed to be able to be a general purpose casting application, with the ability for expansion via sting/file engines & new player definition plugins<br><br>
-(supported urls can be expanded via engine plugins)<br><br>
-Photon media will parse, fetch subtitles and offer methods of playback (casting, local players etc) for supported filetypes

-### Why did I make it?

-I enjoy pretty things.
+Please note its currently in a WIP phase.

 ### Requirements